tecoholic/ner-annotator/README.md

+> [!WARNING]
+> NER Annotator should be considered deprecated as it is no longer maintained actively.
+> However, the version hosted online and the desktop applications available as download are perfectly usable.
+>
+> If you are looking for an actively maintained NER tagging software, try [Label Studio](https://github.com/HumanSignal/label-studio)

 # NER Annotator for Spacy

 NER Annotator for SpaCy allows you to create training data for creating a custom NER Model with custom tags.